The Life of a Root

 Greetings Earthlings!

 Soil.
 What is it good for?
 Why is there so much of it around under our feet?
-Very nice to look at, walk on and run on…but that couldn’t be the whole story… Let’s look at soil from the point of view of a root and maybe we can begin to ‘get to the root’ of why there is so much soil and why it is so very important to have lots of it.L2 Drawing 1
+Very nice to look at, walk on and run on…but that couldn’t be the whole story… Let’s look at soil from the point of view of a root and maybe we can begin to ‘get to the root’ of why there is so much soil and why it is so very important to have lots of it.A drawing of a stick figure with a smile on his face.

 The root of a plant is very busy and most of it’s business happens out of sight, in the soil.
 With a simple activity we can observe the beginning of the life a root.
 Here is how to do it…

 Find an empty glass jar with strait sides like a peanut butter jar and pour about two inches of water into it.
-L2 Drawing 2
+A drawing of a glass jar with a lid on a white background.

 Take a piece of paper towel and make it into a cylinder then put it into your jar so that it stands up in it and presses against the sides.
 Now, choose the seeds you would like to sprout.
 Carefully place 4 or 5 seeds (using a pencil or chop stick to poke them gently into place) between the paper towel and the glass of your jar.